juancarlosmiranda/python_code_recipes/README.md

 | [Python Cheat Sheet for Beginners](https://www.datacamp.com/cheat-sheet/getting-started-with-python-cheat-sheet) | Good for language reference. |
 | Table 2. | Interesting links |

+### Advanced topics (TO COMPLETE)
+This folder contains examples about advanced topics using Python.
+* Managing date and time formats.
+* Threads and jobs.
+* Logging.
+* Configuration files.
+* Processing parameters from command line.
+* Accessing data from webcam
+*

 ### MOOC courses (TO COMPLETE)
 TO COMPLETE.